StaviRare/Open-Source/README.md

 >Atrribute for placing variables in a foldout group <br/>
 (Regardless their arrangement)

+##### MonoBehaviour Singletons:
+>Singleton system for MonoBehaviours <br/>
+With an emphasis on receiving information from web get operations

 ##### Language System (v1):
 >A basic key-value language system <br/>
 With an emphasis on receiving information from web get operations